GauthierBassereau/A-R-G-O-S/README.md

 - **Raw videos of people doing things:**
     - HowTo100M

-## Current Version
+## POC Version
 - Take current state + instructions
 - Predict next 2 seconds of states, auto-regressively, taking the last generated state as input (Teacher Forcing)
-- Optimize actions to match the generated states
-- Do a POC with AGIBOTWORLD dataset for pre-training planning predictor and will use SO-100 dataset for action predictor and fine-tuning the planning predictor.
+- Do a POC with AGIBOTWORLD/DROID/Ego datasets for pre-training and will add/use-only SO-100 dataset for post-training.

 ## Improvements for next versions
 - Add history/memory -> adding past frames to the predictors